 After you have secured your apartment in Sydney, you’re going to need to keep the lights on and, during the winter months, pay for your space heater as apartments, and most houses, in Sydney do not have central heating.

 This means your electric bill will be more during the winter.
 I don’t know anyone that doesn’t have at least two space heaters, one for the living room and one for the bedroom.
 No, it doesn’t get that cold in Sydney but after living in Sydney during a hot summer, you will be surprised at how chilly it can get at night in July, the coldest month of the year.
 (Remember seasons are switched around in the Southern Hemisphere.)

 We even own an electric blanket for those chilly nights.
 It was worth every penny getting one that has a timer.
 No more getting into a cold bed during the winter months.
 Plus we both sleep better being bundled up, nice a warm.
 I absolutely love it and wish I didn’t wait a full year to get one.

 That is an average monthly cost for basic utilities for a whole year.
 As I mentioned before there will be months when it’s more and months when it’s less.
 Just like back home.
 Did you happen to notice the price range?
 It’s pretty large.

 Some groceries are, of course, seasonal so the prices will range quite a bit for the whole year.
 The table below is very general but it should give you a basic idea of prices and allow you to compare with what you pay back home.

 Of course where you shop will also have an affect on what you pay.
 The two major grocery stores in Sydney are Coles and Woolworths (aka Woolies).
-There is also IGA (Independent Grocers of Australia), Aldi, Harris Farm Market (great for produce and now has online shopping, yay!) and Thomas Dux (a higher end supermarket).
+There is also IGA (Independent Grocers of Australia), Aldi, Harris Farm Market (great for produce and now has online shopping, yay!).
 There are other independent markets spread throughout the city but those are the main ones.